 71114.01-03 INSPECTION GUIDANCE

 The focus of this inspection is to evaluate the adequacy of the licensee’s conduct of the biennial exercise and its ability to assess performance via a formal critique process in order to identify and correct weaknesses.
 Emphasis should be placed on licensee assessment of classification, notification, PAR development and dose assessment activities, but inspectors should evaluate as many other aspects of performance and the associated critique as resources allow.
+Inspection approaches different from those below are acceptable if they meet the inspection requirements and provide the basis for the inspector to make the determinations required in 03.09.

 03.01 Confirm, that the licensee has submitted its biennial exercise scenario, that Attachment 71114.08, “Scenario Evaluation” review has been completed, and any concerns have been provided to the licensee for resolution.